-- 1. Temperature is the degree of hotness or coldness of an object. - 2.
-Heat is a form of energy - 3.
-Heat flows from an object at high temperature to another at lower temperature. - 4.
-Mercury and alcohol are used as thermometer liquids in thermometer. - 5.
-Doctors use a clinical thermometer to measure the human body temperature. - 6.
-The normal temperature of human body is 37°C (98.4°F) - 7.
-Laboratory thermometer is used to measure the temperature of objects.
+- Temperature is the degree of hotness or coldness of an object. - Heat is a form of energy - Heat flows from an object at high temperature to another at lower temperature.

+- Mercury and alcohol are used as thermometer liquids in thermometer. - Doctors use a clinical thermometer to measure the human body temperature. - The normal temperature of human body is 37°C (98.4°F) - Laboratory thermometer is used to measure the temperature of objects.

 - 1. The body temperature of Srinath is 99°F. Is he suffering from fever?
+If so, why?

+- L2P6S5

-If so, why? - 2.
-Why do we use Mercury in the thermometer?
+- 2. Why do we use

+Mercury in the thermometer?
 Can water be used instead of Mercury?
 What are the problems in using it? - 3.
-Temperature of Srinagar (J & K) is -4°C and Hyderabad is 7°C. Which of them has greater temperature?
+Temperature of Srinagar (J & K) is 4°C and Hyderabad is 7°C. Which of them has greater temperature?
 What is the difference between the temperatures of these two places? - 4.
 During winter mornings why do people stand in the Sun?
 Explain. - 5.
 After walking some distance on a hot summer day, why do we prefer to go into the shade? - 6.
 Srikanth takes a sip of cool drink and feels the chill.
 Guess what its temperature is?
 Try to measure it. - 7.
-Gauthami was prepared to measure the temperature of hot water with a clinical thermometer.
+Jyothi was prepared to measure the temperature of hot water with a clinical thermometer.
 Is it right or wrong.
+Why?

-Why? - 8.
-Swathi kept a laboratory thermometer in hot water for some time and took it out to read the temperature.
+8. Swathi kept a laboratory thermometer in hot water for some time and took it out to read the temperature.
 Rani said it was a wrong way of measuring temperature.
 Do you agree with Rani?
-Explain your answer. - 9.
-Why do we jerk a clinical thermometer before we measure body temperature? - 10.
-Heat energy is converted into other forms of energy.
-Give some examples. - 11.
-Prathima said 'Heat is a form of energy'.
-How do you support her? - 12.
-Why is a clinical thermometer not used to measure the temperature of air?